April 20, 2021

 They Keep You Organized

 The main goal of your HVAC service and repair plan is to help you stay organized.
 Facility managers have so many responsibilities that it can be challenging to keep track of them.
 Having a plan prevents the need to make complicated decisions at a moment’s notice.
 It even eliminates the need to have to think on your feet to remember what steps to take.

 If something happens with the HVAC system, you can just consult your plan.
 There, you will find what steps you need to take as well as the contact information for the HVAC company you work with.

-Consider Getting the Other Type of Service and Repair Plan – Hiring a Company for Regular Service
+Consider Getting the Other Type of Service and Repair Plan – Hiring a Company for Commercial HVAC Service

 The term “service and repair plan” can actually refer to more than one thing.
 Your plan as the facility manager refers to what actions you will take if issues arise.
 Most HVAC companies also offer plans.
 These allow you to pay for your regular maintenance and potentially additional services with an annual or monthly fee instead of having to pay for each instance.
 It also saves you the hassle of finding someone to care for your HVAC system when the need arises.